smaislin186/dwa15-spring2017-notes/02_PHP/01_Syntax.md

 # Syntax

-Let's dig into PHP with a simple example; create a new file in your `htdocs` folder called `basics.php`.
+## Practice work

-A PHP file uses a `.php` extension and can contain both PHP *and* HTML.
+Suggestion: Create a new directory in your htdocs folder called `php-examples` where you can store all the examples you'll be working on in the upcoming notes.
+Set your local server's document root to this directory so that you can access it via `http://localhost`.

-Paste in the following example code:
+For this note set, create a new file, `php-examples/syntax.php` and paste in the following code:
 ```php
 <?php
 $temperature = 75;